Georgetown University Retirement Plan (GURP)

 This plan is closed to new participants.
 Current participants who elected to remain in GURP during the Retirement Choice period continue to earn benefit and interest credits toward their GURP balance.
 Staff who elected to begin participating in the Defined Contribution Retirement Plan as of January 2009, will maintain their “frozen GURP balance” (balance as of December 31, 2008) and continue to earn interest credits on that balance.

-The 2016 Annual Funding Notice for the GURP has been distributed by mail to all participants.
-You can view the digital version here.
+The 2018 Annual Funding Notice for the GURP has been distributed by mail to all participants.
+You can view the digital version here (new window).

 This plan is closed to new participants.
 Prior to 2008, staff employees became participants in the Plan on the January 1st of the year in which they complete 12 months of service during which they worked 750 hours and attained at least age 21.
 Enrollment in the Plan was automatic.